-In order to address the language barrier, printed and online materials and forms should be published in languages other than English.
-They should also be 'culturally translated' so that they are meaningful for people from new communities.
+To address the language barrier, printed and online materials and forms should be published in languages other than English.
+They should also be 'culturally translated'so that they are meaningful for people from new communities.
 Information about the service should be provided in several languages.